304 North Cardinal St.

 The internet age isn’t always a good thing but we think that one great thing about it is the ability to listen to the best artists in the world, wherever you are, for free.

-These free music apps are all excellent, the kind of service that you couldn’t have imagined you would have access to 20 years ago or, at least, not for free.
+These free music apps are all excellent.
+These are the kind of services that you couldn’t have imagined you would have access to 20 years ago or, at least, not for free.

 So, install one today and get your groove on!